keikai/doc/dev-ref/Control_Components.md

 ```

 ## Sheet Tab Context Menu
-When a user right click on a sheet tab, keikai pops up a context menu that shows sheet operations e.g. hide or move.
+When a user right click on a sheet tab, Keikai pops up a context menu that shows sheet operations e.g. hide or move.
 The `showSheetTabContextMenu` attribute controls the context menu's visibility, and it only accepts boolean values.

 Default: `false`